What Is the CryptoLocker Virus?

 These attacks are constantly evolving.
 For example, attackers often impersonate a trusted brand or organization to increase their chances of fooling victims.

 They may also use sophisticated methods to infect victims’ computers, such as creating fake websites that look identical to the real thing.
-As long as users remain vulnerable to these types of scams, there will be a method to distribute this kind of ransomware and malicious executable files.
+As long as users remain vulnerable to these scams, there will be a method to distribute this kind of ransomware and malicious executable files.

 How Does It Work?

 Nowadays, you can typically get the CryptoLocker virus through malicious attachments in your email or by following unsolicited web links.
-Once it has infected a computer, the virus will scan the hard drive for certain types of documents (such as DOC, XLS, PDF, etc.).
+Once it has infected a computer, the virus will scan the hard drive for certain documents (such as DOC, XLS, PDF, etc.).

 Removing CryptoLocker Virus